jschreuder/SpotDesk/README.rst

 Very basic e-mail based Helpdesk software.
 It reads from one or more mailboxes and converts the e-mails into tickets.
 Those tickets can be sorted into departments and can be responded to by SpotDesk users.
+It is also designed with security and privacy in mind.
+This means among other things that no external dependencies may be loaded and that users should be able to control their own data.

 This project is based on my own `Middle framework <https://github.com/jschreuder/Middle>`_ and requires PHP 7.1.
 The frontend of the project is based on